 I don’t think we take higher learning seriously enough, especially in a world where you can become a gazillionaire without it.
 I believe becoming a billionaire because you invented some computer program is possible, however, it’s the exception and not the standard.
 We still should consider higher learning.
 Most times higher learning doesn’t give us earth-shattering and instantaneous measurable results like inventing a social media platform that catches like fire.
 The results of higher education can be as subtle as learning to focus your mind, learning how to organize your thoughts, or learning that asking questions isn’t ridiculous and actually can gain you respect.
 And while there are other ways to learn this skill set, learning it an academic setting has the benefit of encouragement because you’re given the benefit of the doubt.
 In an academic setting, mistakes are expected therefore fostering learning.
 You don’t always get that kind of support when you’re up against the real world.

 Again, there are always exceptions.

-But I am concerned with some of the comments I hear, such as “I don’t see the benefit of going to college nowdays” or “I can just do it this way instead of paying all that money on going to school.”
+But I am concerned with some of the comments I hear, such as “I don’t see the benefit of going to college nowadays” or “I can just do it this way instead of paying all that money to go to school.”
 Higher education is valuable, is beneficial, and should be considered.